 Three times a year (for February, May, September), the Office of Degree Requirements of the Graduate School of UMass receives theses submitted electronically for a Master’s degree.
 Once these works are reviewed and approved, the Graduate Office publishes each to the web in ScholarWorks via the BePress Digital Commons System.
 The Office then emails to the library's Thesis Cataloger an Excel spreadsheet containing information for each author whose work has been received.
 It is the Thesis Cataloger’s responsibility to implement and keep track of each step required to publicize these works, including and not limited to creating catalog records and uploading these records into OCLC’s database and the library’s own OPAC.
 Paper copies are NOT ordered for Master’s theses.

 1) The Thesis Cataloger creates and prints out an Excel worksheet containing the graduate program, degree, date of birth and access category for each author as provided by the Graduate Office.
-This worksheet is used to track the progress of each thesis as it is cataloged, uploaded to OCLC, exported to ALEPH, and linked to appropriate ScholarWorks communities online as well as track any embargos.
+This worksheet is used to track the progress of each thesis as it is cataloged, uploaded to OCLC, exported to ALEPH, track any embargos, and used to spot check appropriate ScholarWorks communities online.

 2) OCLC’s authority file, author files and the UMass library's OPAC are searched for any variant forms of name.
 If there is a previously established form of name in OCLC or in the OPAC, it may take precedence over any form of name submitted by the Graduate Office.
 If necessary, authority records are created or updated in OCLC, particularly in the case of married vs. unmarried surnames.